nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

 ![]({{file name='DOCUMENT_ACTIONS.png'}} ?w=400,border=true)

 A typical use case for extending the Web UI is you'd like to add new document actions.
-Let's have a look on how it is done by the [Nuxeo Drive]({{page version='' space='nxdoc' page='nuxeo-drive'}}) addon which adds a new action to synchronize a document with local file system.
+Let's have a look on how it is done with the [Nuxeo Drive]({{page version='' space='nxdoc' page='nuxeo-drive'}}) addon which adds a new action to synchronize a document with the local file system.

 First, the DOCUMENT_ACTIONS `nuxeo-slot` is defined in the [nuxeo-browser.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-browser/nuxeo-browser.html#L181) element like this:
 ```xml